 eTheRNA is developing an mRNA-based vaccine against HPV+ Head and neck cancer consisting of mRNA encoding for TriMix and E6/E7 antigens packaged in lipid nanoparticles administered intravenously.

 Currently, a candidate is being tested in preclinical studies.

-eTheRNA, in collaboration with Frame Therapeutics, is developing a mRNA-based vaccine against kidney cancer consisting of mRNA encoding for TriMix and frame shift neo-antigens packaged in lipid nanoparticles that will be administered intravenously.
+eTheRNA, in collaboration with Frame Therapeutics, is developing a mRNA-based vaccine against renal cancer consisting of mRNA encoding for TriMix and frame shift neo-antigens packaged in lipid nanoparticles that will be administered intravenously.

 Antigens in both the intranodal and intravenous products are interchangeable.
 By replacing the antigens, a range of oncology indications could be targeted.
 The technology is available for partnering and collaboration (see partnership page).

 © 2021 eTheRNA | Studio Hanswijk